Haile Selassie

 Widely considered to be a defining figure in modern Ethiopian history, he is accorded divine importance in Rastafari, an Abrahamic religion that emerged in the 1930s.
 A few years before he began his reign over the Ethiopian Empire, Selassie defeated Ethiopian army commander Ras Gugsa Welle Bitul, nephew of Empress Taytu Betul, at the Battle of Anchem.
 He belonged to the Solomonic dynasty, founded by Emperor Yekuno Amlak in 1270.

 Selassie, seeking to modernise Ethiopia, introduced political and social reforms including the 1931 constitution and the abolition of slavery in 1942.
 He led the empire during the Second Italo-Ethiopian War, and after its defeat was exiled to the United Kingdom.
 When the Italian occupation of East Africa began, he traveled to Anglo-Egyptian Sudan to coordinate the Ethiopian struggle against Fascist Italy; he returned home after the East African campaign of World War II.
 He dissolved the Federation of Ethiopia and Eritrea, established by the United Nations General Assembly in 1950, and annexed Eritrea as one of Ethiopia's provinces, while also fighting to prevent Eritrean secession.
 As an internationalist, Selassie led Ethiopia's accession to the United Nations.
 In 1963, he presided over the formation of the Organisation of African Unity, the precursor of the African Union, and served as its first chairman.
 By the early 1960s, prominent African socialists such as Kwame Nkrumah envisioned the creation of a "United States of Africa".
 Their rhetoric was anti-Western; Selassie saw this as a threat to his alliances.
 He attempted to influence a more moderate posture within the group.
+(Note: "Although our position vis-a-vis the power-blocs is identified with the policy of non-alignment, our past history testifies to the fact that we have always endeavoured to co-operate with all nations. without exception.
+Thus, one of the fundamental principles we agreed upon at the Addis Abada Summit Conference [of Independent African States] gives expression to our fundamental desire to live in harmony and co-operation with all States.")